 Funded by / Ownership

 The Conversation websites are held by the not-for-profit educational charity owned by The Conversation Trust.
-The Conversation is funded by the university and research sector, government and business.
+The Conversation is funded by the university and research sector, government, and business.

 Analysis / Bias

-In general, The Conversation covers a wide range of topics, most of which are evidence based.
+In general, The Conversation covers a wide range of topics, most of which are evidence-based.
 Opinions expressed come from both the slightly left and slightly right, with more coming from a more liberal perspective.

-A factual search reveals that The Conversation has not failed a fact check.
+- None to date.
 In fact, they are an IFCN fact checker in Australia.

 Overall, we rate The Conversation Least Biased based on covering both the right-center and left-center politically, as well as covering evidence-based topics.
 We also rate them Very High for factual reporting due to excellent sourcing of information and a clean fact check record.
 In fact, The Conversation is an IFCN fact-checker.
 (7/10/2016) Updated (D. Van Zandt 9/17/2020)